Augustus III of Poland: Early life and education

 On 26 September 1714, Augustus was warmly welcomed by Louis XIV at Versailles.
-Louis rejoiced when he heard that Augustus converted to Catholicism and permitted him to stay at the royal court and in Paris.
+Louis rejoiced when he heard that Augustus had converted to Catholicism and permitted him to stay at the royal court and in Paris.
 The young prince participated in balls, masquerades and private parties that were hosted by the Sun King himself.
 During this time, Augustus improved his knowledge of the French language and learnt how to approach politics and diplomacy.
 In June 1715, he departed Versailles and travelled across France, visiting Bordeaux, Moissac, Toulouse, Carcassonne, Marseille and Lyon.
 Apart from sightseeing, the purpose of this trip was to understand how cities and villages function.
 Being brought up in great wealth, Augustus was not entirely aware of how extensive poverty and poor living conditions could be in the countryside.